-- Chromosome: long thread-like molecule made of the chemical called DNA (deoxyribonucleic acid) that are held together with special proteins and are visible during cell division... more
+Chromosome: a long, thread-like molecule made of the chemical called DNA (deoxyribonucleic acid) that is held together with special proteins and is visible (with strong microscopes) during cell division... more

 The image below, call a karyotype, shows the chromosomes of a human, lined up in pairs.
 The only two chromosomes that do not always come in matching pairs are the sex chromosomes, X and Y. In humans, girls have two matching X chromosomes.
-Boys, however, have an additional Y chromosome and only one X chromosome.
-These chromosomes have genes that contain information relating to gender.
+Boys, however, have a Y chromosome and only one X chromosome.
 By looking at the sex chromosomes in the image below, we can tell that the person this karyotype belongs to is male.

 Additional images and illustrations from Wikimedia.
 Ant picture taken by en:User:Ways